How will Brexit impact the tech sector?

 Research sources include policy statements from Downing Street and the Department for Exiting the European Union; the adversarial examination of the process from Parliament, including the European Scrutiny Committee; Hansard; the European Memoranda repository; research from the House of Commons Library; official EU statements pertaining to Brexit and tech; and well-informed expert commentary.

-It is important for professionals, leaders, and policymakers to understand the impact that leaving the European Union will have on our work in the tech and digital industries.
-There are implications for everything from privacy to accessibility to copyright, in addition to the fundamental rights of freedom of movement and employment.
+It is critical for professionals, leaders, and policymakers to understand the impact that leaving the European Union will have on our work in the tech and digital sectors.
+There are implications for everything from data protection to privacy to accessibility to intermediary liability.